FusionAuth/fusionauth-site/site/_posts/2020-07-02-auth-and-the-bottleneck-architecture.md

 {% include _image.liquid src="/assets/img/blogs/bottleneck-pattern/bottleneck-diagram.png" alt="A common archictural diagram." class="img-fluid" figure=false %}

-The applications, in purple, rely on the centralized auth system, which is in teal.
+The applications, in purple, rely on the centralized auth system, which is in gray.
 They'll send all their auth requests to one place.
 Depending on how the auth system is configured, the applications' requests for user information may be answered directly, based on information in the auth system's datastore.
 Or, alternately, auth requests for a given user can be relayed to the federated identity providers, in orange.
 (You can read more about [the identity providers](/docs/v1/tech/identity-providers/) FusionAuth supports.)

-## Benefits Of a User Auth Service
+## Benefits of a User Auth Service

 This user management architecture has substantial benefits when implemented.
 Among them are increased visibility, decreased operational complexity, and increased choice of auth method.